Interview with author Lisa Schreiber

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q6.
-How long did it take you to write ‘Awakening Of The Heart’ book?
+How long did it take you to write the book ‘Meatloaf Beatloaf’?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Awakening Of The Heart’?
+Tell us about the process of coming up with the book cover and the title of your books?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?